Aleksandar Sedlar: 2015–16 season

 Sedlar made his SuperLiga debut in the 1st fixture of 2015–16 season as a centre-back, in tandem with Vladimir Otašević.
 In the 7th fixture he scored a goal in away win against Spartak Subotica.
 In the 9th fixture he also scored an away goal, against Vojvodina.
 Sedlar missed some matches in the first half season because of injury, but beginning of December, the media reported Red Star Belgrade has expressed interest in him.
 Later, after the end first half of season, appeared the information that Partizan interested too.
 During the season, Sedlar played mostly matches as a team captain, and was one of the most important players in roster.
 Sedlar was also selected in the team of the season by Sportski žurnal.

 Piast Gliwice

 Sedlar signed three-year contract with Ekstraklasa club Piast Gliwice in June 2016.

 Mallorca

 On 12 July 2019, Sedlar signed a four-year deal with La Liga side RCD Mallorca as a free agent.

 Alavés

 On 5 July 2022, Sedlar signed a two-year contract with Deportivo Alavés in Segunda División, after his contract with Mallorca expired.

+Trctor

+On 16 July 2025, he joined reigning Persian Gulf Pro League champions Tractor.